BrentGrammer/c-sharp-dotnet-7-angular-app/NOTES/Setup.md

   - `<project>\appsettings.Development.json`
   - Update logging to information: `"Microsoft.AspNetCore": "Information"` to get more info while developing

+### global.json
+- If you need to make a project with an older dotnet sdk version or to specify the version explicitly, create a global.json
+- `dotnet new globaljson`

 ### Program.cs

 - Entry point to application